Virginia Water (lake): History

-Virginia Water Lake was originally little more than a stream, which existed from at least the 17th century and may well be named after Elizabeth I, the Virgin Queen, although this is not certain.
+Virginia Water lake was originally little more than a stream, which existed from at least the 17th century and may well be named after Elizabeth I, the Virgin Queen, although this is not certain.
 The lake itself was begun in 1746 by William, Duke of Cumberland who was then Ranger of the Park.
 His own regiment, the 23rd Regiment of Foot, undertook the construction.
+In the 1780s the lake (which had been damaged by flooding) was significantly expanded; for a time it was said to be 'the largest sheet of artificial water in the kingdom'.